ballerina-platform/module-ballerinax-oracledb/ballerina/Module.md

 sql:ParameterizedQuery query = `INSERT INTO student(age, name)
                                   VALUES (${age}, ${name})`;
 sql:ExecutionResult result = check dbClient->execute(query);

-//Number of rows affected by the execution of the query. int? count = result.affectedRowCount;
+// Number of rows affected by the execution of the query. int? count = result.affectedRowCount;

-//The integer or string generated by the database in response to a query execution. string|int? generatedKey = result.lastInsertId;
+// The integer or string generated by the database in response to a query execution. string|int? generatedKey = result.lastInsertId;
 ```